breylaude/blog/_posts/2019-04-23-the-end-is-nigh.md

 ---
 layout: post
-title: the end is nigh!
+title: the end is near
 subtitle:
 gh-repo: breylaude/blog
 gh-badge: [star, fork, follow]
 tags: []
 comments: true
 ---

-{: .box-warning}
-the future's uncertain and the end is always near

 i have come to inform you of the single greatest threat we have ever had.